Documented Disadvantages of Tai Chi – A Teacher and Practitioner of 21 Years Weighs In

 Like every sport or activity, tai chi certainly has its advantages and disadvantages.
 Let’s skip past the obvious here and talk about what you need to be successful and know if tai chi is right for you.
 Full disclosure: I am totally opinionated!
 But I do want you to find the right activity that brings health and enjoyment to your life.
 If you are like me, you work and have friends and family.
 How you spend your free time is really important, right?

-1. In the Beginning, Tai Chi Takes More Time
+1. In the Beginning, Tai Chi Requires More Practice Time

-It is also one huge distinction between tai chi and yoga.
-I know that many yoga practitioners memorize the movements to be able to do them on their own.
-But, it’s not required.
+There is also one huge distinction between tai chi and yoga.
+I know that many yoga practitioners memorize the movements to be able to do them on their own, but it’s not required.
 You can attend a class forever and be told what to do each step along the way.
-You can attend a cross fit class and be told what station to move to ever two minutes.
+You can attend a CrossFit class and be told what station to move to every two minutes.

 Tai chi takes more time in the beginning because you are not only practicing the moves but you are memorizing the moves.
 When I learn a new form, it is something that I have to revisit every 2-3 days.
-Typically though, I practice once or twice a week after I learned the form.
+Typically though, I practice once or twice a week after I have the form memorized.

 Why is this worth your time?
 We learn so little as adults.
 Adding a mental component to a physical activity increases your ability to focus in all areas of life.
 But I get it.
 If you just started a new job or are in the middle of college, memorizing a form won’t be top of your list.
 Know that many class members just come for the social aspect and may not progress as fast as others which is fine.